Captain Tom Dameron

 The Move to Digital – 2002

 A digital solution was needed to keep track of all the equipment, crew, and documentation for the growing number of vessels Tom serviced.
 Eventually, a recent graduate of Virginia Tech was hired to code a safety management system (SMS).
 As a result, Tom had originated the idea for a Pocket PC mobile app years before the iPhone would make mobile apps popular.
 Every month, a single lesson plan was developed that was used for each vessel serviced during that month.
-The application tracked individual vessel equipment, expiration dates, crew members, or failed items and would produce documentation after each vessels’ monthly safety meeting.
+The application tracked individual vessel equipment, expiration dates, crew members, & failed items and would produce documentation after each vessels’ monthly safety meeting.

 Sunderland Marine – 2004